These Are the Best and Worst Gas Station Foods for Weight Loss

 The temptation can be overwhelming and making—or even finding—a healthy choice seems nearly impossible.
 Check out our Eat This, Not That! guide for your better-for-you-options and which of the fat-laden processed foods are the worst.
-And then be mindful of these 30 Reasons Why You're Getting Fat to make sure you're not sabotaging yourself elsewhere!
+And then be mindful of these reasons you're gaining weight to make sure you're not sabotaging yourself elsewhere!

 10 Worst Gas Station Foods

 Navigating a gas station can be a minefield of poor diet choices, but the following snacks take the (Hostess) cake.
 Avoid the following convenience store foods at all costs.

 Hostess Powdered Sugar Donettes (5): 230 calories, 12 g fat, 31 g carbohydrates, 2 g protein, 13 g sugar

 The powdered package mini donuts are a popular convenience store find for breakfast, but the nutritional info is no way to start the day.
 The serving size of four packs 13 grams of sugar and a whopping 6 grams of saturated fat, which is sure to spike your blood sugar and set you up to be hungry (and not remotely nutritionally satisfied) just a short while later.
 Be sure to avoid these foods that make you hungrier whenever choosing a snack!

 Ruffles Cheddar & Sour Cream

 Ruffles Cheddar & Sour Cream (11 chips): 160 calories, 10 g fat, 15 g carbohydrates, 1 g sugar, 2 g protein